Killer Kowalski: Professional wrestling career

-There are several stories of how he became a wrestler.
+There are several stories of how Spulnik became a wrestler.
 The most common one is that while attending the University of Detroit (some sources say Assumption College in Windsor), he heard that there was an opportunity to make good pay by wrestling.
 He was only being paid $50 a week at the Ford plant and was told he could make more as a wrestler.
 Since he already had an athletic build, he decided to give wrestling a try and began attending a wrestling school.

-When he first wrestled professionally, he was known as Tarzan Kowalski, but was also called Hercules Kowalski, Killer Kowalski (this nickname is used as early as 1950) and even The Polish Apollo, according to newspaper reports from 1950 to 1951.
+When he first wrestled professionally, he was known as "Tarzan Kowalski", but was also called Hercules Kowalski, Killer Kowalski (this nickname is used as early as 1950) and even The Polish Apollo, according to newspaper reports from 1950 to 1951.
 During the Cold War his name was changed to Wladek Kowalski, which was supposed to sound more menacing.

 Kowalski wrestled from 1947 to 1977 in a number of organizations, including the National Wrestling Alliance (NWA) and American Wrestling Association (AWA) as a heel.

 Kowalski's rise in the business came quickly.
 His first recorded match occurred on May 6, 1948, and by November 29 of the same year, Kowalski was facing NWA champion Orville Brown in a heavyweight championship match.
 Kowalski stood out in his era for his larger-than-normal size, and for a faster-paced style in the ring.
 He wrestled as a demonstrative "heel," or villain, except when facing the even-more-hated Buddy Rogers.
 In his matches with Rogers, Kowalski would adopt a more serious "babyface" approach.
-Out of the ring, however, Kowalski was considered so friendly and polite that some wrestling promoters complained about the way he would "drop character" in public.
+Outside of the ring, however, Kowalski was considered so friendly and polite that some wrestling promoters complained about the way he would "drop character" in public.